Sarxzer/cc-blockly-editor/README.md

 ## Installation

 No installation is required.
-Just open the application in your browser and start coding.
+Just go on the [website](https://sarxzer.xyz/projects/cc-blockly-editor) and start coding.
+You can also download the files for offline usage.

 ### For offline usage
 #### Html file